Skip to main content

 3.3 Inclusion of narratives in core information metrics

-Under the proposals, manufacturers will be required to include narrative disclosures alongside their prescribed metrics disclosures and can voluntarily include contextual information to supplement the metrics.
-For example, the product summary should contain statements on the importance of costs and charges and explaining how costs affect product performance.
+Manufacturers will be required to include narratives alongside their prescribed technical metrics disclosures and can voluntarily include contextual information to supplement the metrics.
+For example, the Product Summary should contain statements on the importance of costs and charges and explain how costs affect product performance.
 Additional contextual information on costs can also be included and, although not mandatory, firms will still need to decide on the need for such additional disclosures.
-Manufacturers will also need to write concise risk descriptions of products alongside the risk and reward indicator, which describe the factors that could affect the risk and reward profile of the product and its performance.
-The CCI requires distributors to consider how to make these descriptions more engaging and increase consumer understanding of risk.
+Manufacturers will also need to write concise risk descriptions of products alongside the risk and return indicator, which describe the factors that could affect the risk and return profile of the product and its performance.

 Key actions and considerations for firms